joshhornby/joshhornby.github.io/_posts/2026-01-06-real-time-ai-voice-conversations.md

 Get any of these wrong, and you'll have conversations where the AI responds to questions from two turns ago.

-## The latency-quality tradeoff in speech synthesis
+## Speed vs. quality in voice output

 Every real-time system faces a tension between speed and quality.
 Stream too eagerly and you get choppy output.
 Buffer too long and you get awkward pauses.
 Voice AI makes this obvious: users notice both problems immediately.

-Sending every token to Twilio as it arrives creates choppy, robotic speech.
-The TTS engine receives "I" then "think" then "we" and tries to synthesise each fragment.
+Sending every word to Twilio as it arrives creates choppy, robotic speech.
+The text-to-speech system receives "I" then "think" then "we" and tries to speak each fragment.
 The result sounds like a bad mobile connection.

 The fix is buffering.
-Collect tokens until you have a complete phrase, then send it all at once:
+Collect words until you have a complete phrase, then send it all at once:

 ```typescript
 export const WORDS_PER_CHUNK = 4;